vEnhance/1802/src/2dflux.typ

   and let $cal(C)$ be a path in $RR^2$.
   Then the flux of $bf(F)$ through $cal(C)$ is defined as
   $ int_(cal(C)) (-q dif x + p dif y). $
 ]

+#tip[
+  For this reason, we usually prefer to rotate $bf(F)$ by $90 degree$ counterclockwise (rather than rotate $bf(r)'$ by $90 degree$ clockwise) when doing concrete calculation, though of course they give the same result.
+  I think it's easier to remember and more natural this way, because it makes things more consistent with the work integral.
+  We'll use that convention in all the examples to follow.
+]

 In particular, if $cal(C)$ is a loop (and that's usually the case if we're talking about flux at all)